elyte5star/fast-api/deployment/README.md

   cat demo-elyte.test.crt | base64
   cat demo-elyte.test.key | base64

-  Use the values to create a TLS secret YML file.
+  Use the values to create a TLS secret YML file tls.yml and place it on the common/openssl folder.

   ```
 - Deployment